chenkennt/core-docs/docs/concepts/assembly-format.rst

     component metadata, and the resulting component is said to be self-describing -- from ECMA 335 I.9.1, Components and assemblies.

-The format is fully specified and standardized as `ECMA 335 <dotnet-standards.md>`__.
-All .NET compilers and runtimes use this format.
+The format is fully specified and standardized as ECMA
+335. All .NET compilers and runtimes use this format.
 The presense of a documented and infrequently updated binary format has been a major benefit (arguably a requirement) for interoperatibility.
 The format was last updated in a substantive way in